-In 20xx, last (so far) Ukrainian regiment equipped with MiG-29 became a unit in Озерне (Ozyernye, Ozerne).
+In 2004, last (so far) Ukrainian regiment equipped with MiG-29 became a Brigade at Озерне (Ozyernye, Ozerne).

 First Ukrainian display team on MiGs-29 was a short-lived team without official name, formed in 1992, equipped with 1 x MiG-29 (number 01) and 1 x MiG-29UB (number 02), from unknown unit, maybe 92th regiment.
 UkrAF MiG-29 Demonstration Team was called The Tridents by aviation magazine when it appeared in Canada (for the rest of the tour they were called Tridents or Ukrainian Tridents).
 They visit 17 city during '92 North American tour; '93 tour was not allowed by the authorities, so the team "died".
 Later one of the Trident team pilots colonel Viktor Rossoshansky organized a new team under the name of Ukrainian Falcons (many thanks to Taras for informations).

 In years between 1997 and 2002 was active the aerobatic group Українські Соколи (Ukrainian Falcons) with MiGs in special paintings (initially with L-39).
 Team was disbanded after tragic Su-27UB's crash during airshow in 2002 in Lviv airfield Sknilov.